Courtright's (restaurant)

 Defunct restaurant in Willow Springs, Illinois, U.S.

 Courtright's was a Michelin-starred restaurant in Willow Springs, Illinois, United States.

 History

-Courtright's was established in March 1995 by Rebecca Courtright, the restaurant's namesake.
+Courtright's opened in 1995 and was owned by Rebecca Courtright and her husband William.
+Jerome Bacle was its chef when it received one Michelin star in the 2012 guide.
+The restaurant closed after its New Year's Eve 2013 service.

 Reception

-Courtright's had received a Michelin star in 2012 but had lost it the following year.
+Courtright's lost its Michelin star the following year.